-Wellington Parker Kidder was born in Maine and studied in Boston.
-At various points during his professional life he manufactured out of New York, Connecticut and Massachusetts, as well as aboard.
-He first patented components related to the Wellington in 1892 (patent nos.471,794 and 471,795).
-Its primary innovation was its unique thrust-action typebar arrangement, which meant that rather than striking a platen from underneath (upstrike), from the top (dowstrike) or otherwise, the typebars of a Wellington thrust straight forward towards the platen.
-This innovation and ensuing typewriter was one of Kidder's first ventures into the industry he helped shape.
+Kidder was born in Maine and studied in Boston.
+At various points during his professional life he manufactured out of NY, CT and MA, as well as abroad.
+He first patented components relating to the Wellington in 1892 (patent nos.471,794 and 471,795).
+The primary innovation was a thrust-action typebar arrangement, which meant that rather than striking a platen from underneath (upstrike), from the top (dowstrike) or otherwise, the typebars of a Wellington thrust straight towards a platen.
+This innovation and ensuing typewriter were one of Kidder's first ventures into the industry he helped shape.
 It proved to be quite marketable.

 1892 - 1924

 Plattsburgh, New York, US

 The name Wellington Parker Kidder (1853 - 1924) is almost as synonymous with typewriters as that of Christopher Latham Sholes.
 Kidder's name is associated with dozens of typewriters, be it directly or indirectly.
 He was responsible for the Franklin typewriter and the ever elusive Rochester typewriter.
 He also developed The Noiseless that was later purchased by Remington, which then applied the noise reducing technology to a bevy of models for decades to come.
 There are also countless clones like the early Adlers, Blick Universal and Melotyp.